 After your teeth are straightened, it can be stressful to later discover that your wisdom teeth have erupted.
 While it is important to contact your orthodontist for an appointment, there is no need to panic.
 If you are wearing retainers as instructed, they will keep your teeth in place while you are waiting for your office visit.

 At DeDomenico Orthodontists, we have treated patients with a variety of dental issues, including erupted and unerupted wisdom teeth.
 During your evaluation, we will review x-rays and discuss the best option given the placement of your teeth, the size of your mouth and other considerations.
 Don’t let concerns about wisdom teeth stop you from achieving your perfect smile.
 To learn more about our treatment options, please contact our office at (813)961-1313 to schedule an appointment.
 In addition, we now have a Virtual Initial Consultation option that may better serve your schedule and needs.

-We are proud to offer orthodontic care at four convenient locations: Tampa, Lutz, Odessa and Brooksville.
+We are proud to offer orthodontic care at three convenient locations: Tampa, Lutz and Brooksville.